r9r-dev/fs2020-vl3-rotax915/README.md

 ![splash screen](readme-img/splash.png)

-Attempt to modify the JMB VL3 with a Rotax 915 engine on Flight Simulator 2020.
+Attempt to modify the JMB VL3 Evolution with a Rotax 915 iS engine on Flight Simulator 2020.

 This mod is experimental.
 It has been made by gamers, not experts !